A family camps at William O'Brien State Park

 Sure, there’s nothing quite like heading out for a month-long hike one the Superior Hiking Trail.
 But sometimes — okay, most of the time — we just don’t have a month to spare.

-Good thing Twin Cities residents can still get outdoors the good old-fashioned way: car camping.
-It’s a method of escape that has some advantages; just chuck everything in your trunk, drive to your site, and you’re camping.
-It's the perfect solution for time-crunched urbanites, parents or anyone who just wants to get out in the woods.
+Fortunately for Twin Cities residents, you can still get outdoors the good old-fashioned way: car camping.
+It’s a method of escape that has some advantages: Just chuck everything in your trunk, drive to your site, and you’re camping.
+To get your nature fix, it’s the perfect solution for time-crunched urbanites, parents or anyone who just wants to get out in the woods.

-Fortunately, there are plenty of places to camp within an hour of the metro area.
-Here are some of the best, broken down by the direction you'll be driving in.
+And fortunately, there are plenty of places to camp within an hour of the metro.
+Here are some of the best.

 Lake Elmo Park Reserve

 A bit closer to town are two great Washington County Parks.
-Lake Elmo Park Reserve is one of the biggest parks in the region, with three-and-a-half square miles, a mix of forest and prairie, and abundant wildlife.
-The campground has 80 sites, including three group sites and 20 rustic sites where horses are welcome.
+Lake Elmo Park Reserve is one of the biggest parks in the region, with 3.5 square miles, a mix of forest and prairie, and abundant wildlife.
+The campground has 80 sites, as well as three group sites and 20 rustic sites where horses are welcome.

 St. Croix Bluffs Regional Park

-A little further south sits St. Croix Bluffs Regional Park overlooking the St. Croix River.
+A little further out and south sits St. Croix Bluffs Regional Park overlooking the St. Croix River.
 The park was founded in the 1990s and is the southernmost park on the river.
 The campground has 26 pull-through campsites, 36 back-in campsites, and 11 non-electric tent-only campsites.
-The park also has 3,800 feet of shoreline and a boat ramp for world-class fishing on the lower St. Croix.
+The park also has 3,800 feet of shoreline and a boat ramp for access to world-class fishing on the lower St. Croix.

 William O'Brien State Park

-Right along the St. Croix River shore are the 114 campsites of William O'Brien State Park.
-The park also has a swimming beach and 16 miles of trails rolling through nearly 2,000 acres of prairie, oak savanna and hardwood forest.
+Heading east, there are three prime parks for car camping.
+Along the shore of the St. Croix River is William O'Brien State Park, where you’ll find 114 campsites right on the river.
+The park also has a swimming beach and 16 miles of trails rolling through nearly 2,000 acres of prairie, oak savanna, and hardwood forest.

-The campground at Baker Park Reserve is run by the Three Rivers Park District and home to a whopping 203 campsites near the shore of Lake Independence.
-The park also boasts 12 miles of bike trails, 20 miles of hiking trails, nine miles of horseback riding trails, and watercraft rentals in summer.
+Further north is another campground run by the Three Rivers Park District.
+This campground in the Baker Park Reserve is home to a whopping 203 campsites near the shore of Lake Independence.
+The park is also home to 12 miles of bike trails, 20 miles of hiking trails, nine miles of horseback riding trails, and watercraft rentals in summer.

 Eagle Lake Observatory / Merle Hiltner

-A bit to the east — just south of the Minnesota River — is Cleary Lake Regional Park, which has 22 campsites and three group campsites.
-There are also six miles of hiking trails and 3.8 miles of mountain biking trails, and it’s close to Murphy-Hanrehan Park Reserve, which has another 21 miles of hiking and 10 miles of mountain biking, plus 70 acres of water to paddle and fish on Murphy and Hanrehan Lakes.
+A bit to the east, just south of the Minnesota River, is Cleary Lake Regional Park, which has 22 campsites as well as three group campsites.
+There are also 6 miles of hiking trails and 3.8 miles of mountain biking trails, and it’s close to Murphy-Hanrehan Park Reserve, which has another 21 miles of hiking and 10 miles of mountain biking, plus 70 acres of water to paddle and fish on Murphy and Hanrehan Lakes.

 Lake Byllesby Regional Park

-The campground at Lebanon Hills Regional Park is a huge green space along the border of Eagan and Apple Valley.
-In addition to 93 campsites, it has more than 20 miles of hiking trails, 11 miles of mountain bike trails, 10 miles of horse trails, a 3-mile canoe route, and canoe/kayak/stand-up paddle board rentals.
+South of the metro you’ll find a plethora of parks to pitch your tent.
+First is the campground in Lebanon Hills Regional Park, a huge green space along the border of Eagan and Apple Valley.
+In addition to 93 campsites, this park has more than 20 miles of hiking trails, 11 miles of mountain bike trails, 10 miles of horse trails, a 3-mile canoe route, and canoe/kayak/stand-up paddleboard rentals.

 Hidden Falls at Nerstrand Big Woods State Park / Credit: Shazam Hanif

-Bunker Hills Regional Park is covered in hardwood forests and oak savannahs.
-The Bunker Hill Campground has 65 sites, and the park has miles of trails for hiking or skiing, a natural play area, as well as the Bunker Beach Water Park, which has a wave pool, a lazy river, water slides and more.
+Another lovely Anoka County park to camp at is in Bunker Hills Regional Park, which is covered in hardwood forests and oak savannahs.
+The Bunker Hills Campground has 65 sites, and the park has miles of trails for hiking or skiing, a natural play area, as well as the Bunker Beach Water Park, which features a wave pool, lazy river, water slides, and more.

 Elm Creek Park Reserve

-If you’re heading north, you don’t have to go all the to way the Boundary Waters to pitch your tent.
-You can stop at Elm Creek Park Reserve, which at nearly 5,000 acres, is the largest park in the Three Rivers Park District’s network.
-In addition to 20 miles of paved trails, 12.7 miles of singletrack mountain bike trails, more than 50 miles of hiking trails, a chlorinated and filtered swimming pond, and one of the largest play areas in the state, (not to mention tubing, sledding downhill and cross-country skiing in winter), Elm Creek also has two camper cabins, one group campsite, and a horse camping site.
+If you’re heading north, you don’t have to go all the way to the Boundary Waters to pitch your tent.
+You can stop at Elm Creek Park Reserve, which at nearly 5,000 acres is the largest park in the Three Rivers Park District network.
+In addition to 20 miles of paved trails, 12.7 miles of singletrack mountain bike trails, more than 50 miles of hiking trails, a chlorinated and filtered swimming pond, and one of the largest play areas in the state (not to mention tubing, sledding, and cross-country skiing in winter), Elm Creek also has two camper cabins, one group campsite, and a horse camping site.

 Interstate State Park

 North and east of the Twin Cities, on the shore of the St. Croix River, is Interstate State Park, which was founded in 1895.
 There are 37 campsites right on the river.
-Interstate is home to some 200 species of birds, and sits on one of the premiere paddling routes in the state.
-It’s also one of the top destinations for rock climbing in the region, with the basalt cliffs that were carved out about 10,000 years ago.
+Interstate is home to around 200 species of birds and sits on one of the premier paddling routes in the state.
+It’s also a top destination for rock climbing in the region, with basalt cliffs carved out about 10,000 years ago.

 Wild River State Park

-Just north of Interstate State park, also on the St. Croix, is Wild River State Park.
-It occupies 18 miles of shoreline, and 30 miles of hiking trails.
-The park also has 94 drive in campsites, as well as eight backpack-in sites, four canoe-in sites, 20 horse camping sites, nine group camp sites and six camper cabins.
+Just north of Interstate State Park, also on the St. Croix, is Wild River State Park, occupying 18 miles of shoreline and offering 30 miles of hiking trails.
+The park has 94 drive-in campsites, eight backpack-in sites, four canoe-in sites, 20 horse camping sites, nine group camp sites, and six camper cabins.

 If you don’t mind a modest hike from your car, there are a few campgrounds that offer a sites a little further removed.
 Some provide carts to get your gear to your site, but to reach others you’ll have to hoof (or pedal) it in.